jsrn/jsrn.github.io/links.md

 ## Blog roll

-This list is automatically generated from my RSS feed subscriptions.
-Some are sites I visit often, some are people I interacted with once or twice on social media.
+Some of these are sites I visit often, some are people I interacted with once or twice on social media.
 If you notice a link is dead or the author has started posting hate speech or something, please be a good egg and let me know.

 <small>(updated 09/07/2023)</small>